krakan/cvinit/README.md

 ## Installation

-The `cvform.p6` script needs to go into a cgi-bin directory the `cv.css` should go to the document root of the same web server.
-The rest should go into the directory that is specified as gitdir in `etc/cv.json`.
+Install somewhere on a web server and point your web servers cgi-bin to the `cgi` directory and document root to the `html` directory.

-The script assumes that the web server provides an authenticated user name in the REMOTE_USER environment variable.
+The `cvform.p6` script assumes that the web server provides an authenticated user name in the REMOTE_USER environment variable.

+If you have an Init LDAP account you can access this at http://jonas.init.se/cgi-bin/cvform.p6.
+If not, get in touch so we can hire you and set up an LDAP account. ;)

 ## Copyright